 “The main goal with my music is to help people, I believe life is about people helping people” said the singer.

 Graham has recently signed a three-year partnership with Wounded Warriors Canada for his single "Seen What I've Seen" as a national debut in efforts to help raise proceeds for the charity.
-The single touches on the epidemic of (PTSD) in emergency service members and was released to radio October 2018 along with a closed captioned music video.
+The single touches on the epidemic of (PTSD) in emergency service members and was released to radio October 2018 along with a closed captioned music video which was showcased on "Your Morning" across Canada.
+Graham has recently been awarded an honorary ambassador with Wounded Warriors Canada for his efforts in the release of the single.

 Inspired by various artists, Graham’s songs and performance bring a taste of Y2K country/folk to modern country with a touch of rockabilly.
 Currently, Graham is signed to a record label with Allied Music Group in California and has recently recorded his debut Album in Nashville entitled "V1".
 Graham is a proud serving first responder and continues to dedicate time and efforts into the folk/country music community as well as his own hometown community of Collingwood, Ontario, Canada.